Responsible Learner Behaviour

 • Permanent exclusion from Skills and Learning

-Stage 4 – Appeal
+Stage 4 – Appeal/Complaint

-The learner can appeal against the outcome of the Disciplinary Panel to the Principal Learning Manager.
+The learner can appeal against the outcome of the Disciplinary Panel to the Head of Service.
 This should be done in writing within 5 working days of being informed of any decision.
+All reports of concern or incidents at any stage must be reported to the line manager and forwarded to the Head of Service.

 Other policies and protocols that support Skills & Learning’s Responsible Learner Behaviour Policy and Procedures which provide specific guidance are the: